-Although most internships are paid, not all internship hosts are able to pay students.
-The Management Fellows Program has limited funds to subsidize some internships, specifically in non-profit organizations and start-ups.
+Although most internships are paid, not all internship hosts can pay students.
+The Management Fellows Program has limited funds to subsidize some internships, specifically in non-profit organizations and startups.
 Contact the program office with questions about how to apply for these funds.

-International Internships: It is highly recommended for students conducting their semester long internship internationally to register with the U.S. Embassy in case of emergency or crisis.
+International Internships: It is highly recommended for students conducting their semester-long internship internationally to register with the U.S. Embassy in case of emergency or crisis.
 You should complete this process by visiting the following link: https://step.state.gov/step.